 When students arrive, they should expect to follow these class visit guidelines:

-- Students should thoroughly wash and dry their hands before arriving for their class visit.
+- Students should review our Handling Guidelines and thoroughly wash and dry their hands before arriving for their class visit.

 - Students must bring their student I.D. or some other form of photo I.D.
 When they arrive, RBSC staff will ask them to exchange their I.D.s for locker keys so they can store their belongings in RBSC’s secure on-site lockers.